Funding opportunity

 Early career researchers

-We recognise that it is likely the successful application will be led by experienced researchers who are internationally recognised, with proven ability to deliver a large-scale research project successfully and lead an investment of this nature.
+We recognise that it is likely the successful application will be led by experienced researchers who are internationally recognised, with proven ability to deliver a large-scale project successfully and lead an investment of this nature.
 However, you should carefully consider the balance of your proposed teams to ensure there is a mix of people with varied expertise and at different career stages.

 Your core team must include early career researchers and have clear plans for their development.